Comparing Statements Year 3 Multiplication and Division Free Resource Pack

 Questions 1, 4 and 7 (Reasoning)

-Developing Use known multiplication facts to explain multiplication and division errors using arrays.
-Includes multiples of 2, 4 and 5.
+Developing Use known multiplication facts to explain a multiplication error using arrays.
+Includes multiples of 2, 3, 4, 5 and 8.
+Using the words ’is equal to’ to support the inequality symbol.

-Expected Use known multiplication facts to explain multiplication and division errors using arrays.
-Includes multiples of 2, 3, 4, 5, 8 and 10.
+Expected Use known multiplication facts to explain a multiplication and division error using arrays.
+Includes multiples of 2, 3, 4, 5 and 8.

-Greater Depth Use known multiplication facts to explain multiplication and division errors using arrays.
-Includes multiples of 2, 3, 4, 5, 8 and 10, and children use known facts to solve questions including multiples of 6 and 7.
+Greater Depth Use known multiplication facts to explain multiplication and division errors.
+Includes multiples of 2, 3, 4, 5 and 8.

 Questions 2, 5 and 8 (Problem Solving)